pudjamansyurin/gen-core/README.md

 ## Software Progress:
 - [x] Add IWDG to VCU
-- [ ] Handle migration from STM32F407VG to STM32F423VH
-- [ ] Use AES features in new STM32F423VH
 - [x] ~~Decrease System Clock to 100MHz~~
 - [x] Edit file database.c data type to structure
 - [x] Move all constant (config variable) to config.h file